Know Your Incoterms

 DAP - Delivered at Place (insert named place of destination)

 DPU - Delivered at Place Unloaded (insert of place of destination)

 DDP - Delivered Duty Paid (Insert place of destination).

-Note: the DPU Incoterms replaces the old DAT, with additional requirement for the seller to unload the goods from the arriving means of transport.
+Note: the DPU Incoterms replaces the old DAT, with additional requirements for the seller to unload the goods from the arriving means of transport.